techguy24jackson/techguy24jackson/README.md

 - <b>Once both the virtual machines are created and deployed, you can access them by using various remote access protocols such as RDP for Windows 10 and SSH for Linux.<br/>

+  <h2>Active Directory Installment</h2>
+- <b>First, sign in to Azure using your subscription or create a new subscription if you do not have one.<br/>

+- <b>Navigate to the Azure portal and click on "create a resource" in the upper left-hand corner.<br/>

+- <b>In the search box, type "Active Directory Domain Services" and select it from the list of options.<br/>

+- <b>Next, click on the "create" button at the bottom of the page to create a new instance of Active Directory on Azure.<br/>

+- <b>You will now need to provide some basic information about your new instance of AD, including a name, domain name, and subscription.<br/>

+- <b>After filling in the necessary information, select your preferred pricing tier and instance size.
+The pricing tier you choose will depend on your needs and budget, with options ranging from basic to premium.<br/>

+- <b>Once you have selected your pricing tier, click on the "review + create" button to review your settings and ensure everything is correct.<br/>

+- <b>If everything looks good, click on the "create" button at the bottom of the page to begin the installation process.<br/>

+- <b>The installation process could take several minutes or more depending on the size of your instance and the resources available to Azure.<br/>

+- <b>Once the installation is complete, you can access your new instance of Active Directory through the Azure portal and begin configuring it to meet your needs.<br/>

 <h2> 🤳 Connect with me:</h2>